Developer-Linus/Python_Crash_Course/classes/README.md

 - You break your large class into smaller classes that work together.
 - If you want to call the method inside the attribute of the class, you use the class's attribute to access it.
 ## Modelling Real-World Objects
+- As an engineer, at times, you reach a point of asking yourself questions while modelling real-world objects using code.
+With practice, you will find the efficient ways of implementing.
+At first, so long your code facilitates what it is intended to do, don't be discouraged.
+This comes with experience.
 -